keboola/connection-docs/templates/kai-promptlab/kai-promptlab.md

 * TOC
 {:toc}

 PromptLab is a one-stop solution for enhancing AI interactions.
-Designed with Streamlit, this application empowers you to automatically refine prompts for optimal clarity and precision.
+Designed with Streamlit, this application empowers you to **refine prompts automatically** for optimal clarity and precision.

-Beyond simple improvements, you can also test and compare the outcomes of multiple prompts side-by-side.
+Beyond mere improvements, you can also **test and compare** the outcomes of multiple prompts side by side.
 By leveraging PromptLab's intuitive interface, users can quickly identify which prompts yield the best results, streamlining their workflows.

 **The flow, in a nutshell:**

 The template contains one flow only.
 It consists of a single component, a data app that serves as an interface for the user.
-The app is connected to a specific bucket/table within Keboola via an API and provides the possibility for query tuning.
+The app is connected to a specific bucket/table within Keboola Connection via an API and provides the option for query tuning.

 ## How to Use Template
 The process is simple.
 We will guide you through it.